dimohamdy/PostsList/README.md

 # Why CoreData?
-There's a lot of choices to save the data localy like Coredata, Realm, Squlite, File, UserDefault but I decide to go with Coredata and we can disscuss this later.
+There's a lot of choices to save the data localy like CoreData, Realm, Squlite, File, UserDefault but I decide to go with CoreData and we can disscuss this later.

 # UnitTest
 * I apply  **Arrange, Act and Assert (AAA) Pattern** [AAA](https://medium.com/@pjbgf/title-testing-code-ocd-and-the-aaa-pattern-df453975ab80) in Unit Testing.
-* I use mocking to Test get data from  NetworkManager, I use the same JSON file to mock data.
+* I use mocking to test get data from  NetworkLayer
-* Use ***SnapshotTest*** to Test PostsListViewController
+* Use ***SnapshotTest*** to test `PostsListViewController`

 ## Demo
 ![](Demo.gif)

+## Next Release
+* Enhance UI of `PostDetailsViewController` and add  ***SnapshotTest***  `PostDetailsViewController`

 ## Info